ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## New inputs to component with OnPush

-Angular Classicwill run change detection within a child component with `OnPush` when setting an input property as result of a template binding.
+Angular Classic will run change detection within a child component with `OnPush` when setting an input property as result of a template binding.

 For example, in the diagram below, `AppComponent` passes a new input to `MainComponent`, which has `OnPush`.
-Angular Classicwill run change detection in `MainComponent` but will not run change detection in `LoginComponent`, which also has `OnPush`, unless it receives new inputs as well.
+Angular Classic will run change detection in `MainComponent` but will not run change detection in `LoginComponent`, which also has `OnPush`, unless it receives new inputs as well.

 <div class="lightbox">
   <img alt="Change detection propagation with OnPush component that receives new inputs" src="generated/images/guide/change-detection/on-push-input.svg">